Kentanicmario/M3_WIPER-CONTROL-SYSTEM/5_Report/readme.md

 ## OBJECTIVES

-*	When the button is pressed ONCE, ACC mode will be turned on.
+*	When the button is pressed for two seconds, Microcontroller will be turned on.
-*	When the button is pressed TWICE, Ignition mode will be turned on.
+*	When the button is pressed TWICE, Wiper will be turned on.
-*	When the button is pressed THREE times, wiper will be turned on.
-*	When the button is pressed FOUR times, wiper will be turned off.
+*	When the button is pressed again for two seconds, Microcontroller will be turned off.

 ## SWOT ANALYSIS